techthoughts2/PSGalleryExplorer/README.md

 ## Description

+PSGalleryExplorer extends PowerShell Gallery Module search functionality by including information about a module's associated repository.

-PSGalleryExplorer provides functionality to search for PowerShell modules on the PowerShell Gallery and their associated repository projects.
+There are a variety of search options that aim to search and explore the available modules on the PowerShell Gallery.

 To aid in module discovery more common/popular modules and modules made by corporations are excluded by default.
 Popular modules and corporation modules can be included in results by specifying the necessary parameter switches.